lgaudencio/geography-quiz/README.md

 Testing was performed on the answer buttons that are displayed with the four possible answers.
 It is expected that when the user clicks on the correct answer, the background colour of the button changes to green and then the user selects the incorrect answer, the background colour will change to red and the correct answer will reveal itself by the background colour changing to green.
 Once the user makes their selection, the four answer option buttons will be disabled so the user cannot change their answer.

 The buttons behaved as expected, when the correct answer was selected, the background colour changed to green.
 If the wrong option was selected, the button turned red and the correct answer button changed to green.
-Once selection was made, the buttons became inactive and it was not possible to change the answer.
+Once the selection was made, the buttons became inactive and it was not possible to change the answer.

 #### Quiz - Control Buttons